MinNq/avine/README.md

 Avine is licensed under the MIT license, which allows reuse without limitation.

-Our documentation is available at [minnq.gitbook.io/avine/].
+Our documentation is under development at [minnq.gitbook.io/avine/].

 **Examples**